mccleanlab/Optoplate-96/ReadMe.txt

 Use:

  Datastructure of experiment:
-	The Calibration.m script must be run before the OptoPlate can be used.
+	The Calibration.m script must be run so that the OptoPlate has been flashed  before the OptoPlate can be used.
 	Create a phaseData.mat file in the folder named Matlab, with the following structure: led.intensity = 0;
 		led.periods = 0;